-This program begins with nine months (Fall 2019 and Spring 2020 semesters) of on-campus coursework at CSU followed by approximately four months of living and studying at the selected project site, which may be domestic or international.
+This program begins with nine months (Fall 2023 and Spring 2024 semesters) of on-campus coursework at CSU followed by approximately four months of living and studying at the selected project site, which may be domestic or international.
 The number of students working on a partner project will vary, depending on the needs of the partner organization.
-This option allows students to select a capstone project from projects proposed by CLTL partner organizations.
+This option allows students to select a capstone project from projects proposed by Conservation Leadership partner organizations.

 Note: financial aid for U.S. students during the project portion of this option is available for tuition costs, and students will work with a financial aid advisor to create a financial aid package for travel abroad and other project expenses.

 This option is good for students who need or prefer the structure for getting set-up with a capstone project in a desired region and have an interest in the specific geographic locations, conservation topics, and/or organizations presented in the projects.
 This option is also suited for students who prefer to work independently or in smaller groups (some projects may be in small teams of 2-4 students), and can take initiative to plan and pursue co-curricular field experiences on their own.
 Students participating in the partner projects abroad should also feel comfortable making their own housing arrangements and being self-reliant in a foreign country.

 Click on the Partner Project theme to learn more about the proposed project:

 |Logo||Name of Organization||Thematic Topics||Project Description||Project Location|

 |Big Thompson Watershed Coalition||Responding to Climate Change||Creating a forest management and community engagement program, community science and stewardship initiatives, and a river envisioning strategic planning project.||Loveland, CO|